 A Mortgage-backed Security (MBS) is an investment that is secured by a mortgage or a collection of mortgages.
-An MBS is an asset-backed security that is traded on the secondary market, and that enables investors to profit from the mortgage business without having to directly buy or sell a home loan.
+An MBS is an asset-backed security that is traded on the secondary market, and that enables investors to profit from the mortgage business without the need to directly buy or sell a home loan.

-Selling the mortgages they hold enables banks to lend mortgages to their customers with less worry over whether the borrower will be able to repay the loan.
+Selling the mortgages they hold enables banks to lend mortgages to their customers with less concern over whether the borrower will be able to repay the loan.
 The bank acts as the middleman between investors and home buyers.
 Typical buyers of MBS include individual investors, corporations, and institutional investors.

-There are two basic types of a mortgage-backed security – A pass-through mortgage-backed security is the simplest MBS, structured as a trust, so that principal and interests payments are passed through to the investors.
-They have a specific maturity date, but the average life may be less than the stated maturity age.
+The pass-through mortgage-backed security is the simplest MBS, structured as a trust, so that principal and interests payments are passed through to the investors.
+It comes with a specific maturity date, but the average life can be less than the stated maturity age.

 The tranches are also given separate credit ratings.
-The least risky tranches have the lowest interest rates while the riskier tranches offer the highest interest rates and thus are generally more preferred by investors.
+The least risky tranches offer the lowest interest rates while the riskier tranches come with the highest interest rates and thus are generally more preferred by investors.

 When you want to buy a home, you approach a bank to give you a mortgage.
 If the bank confirms that you are creditworthy, it will deposit the money into your account.
 You will then be required to make periodic payments to the bank according to your mortgage agreement.
 The bank may then choose to accumulate the principal and interest repayments or to sell the mortgage to another financial institution.

 If the bank decides to sell the mortgage to another bank, government institution, or private entity, it will use the proceeds from the sale to make new loans.
 The institution that buys the loan then pools the mortgage with other mortgages with similar characteristics such as interest rates and maturities.

 As a response to the effects of the Great Depression of the 1930s, the government established the Federal Housing Administration (FHA) to help in the rehabilitation and construction of residential houses.
 The agency assisted in developing and standardizing the fixed-rate mortgage and popularizing its usage.

 The government, however, does not guarantee Freddie Mac and Fannie Mae, and if they default, the government is not obligated to come to their rescue.
 However, the federal government does provide a guarantee to Ginnie Mae.
-Unlike the other two agencies, Ginnie Mae does not purchase MBS, and therefore has the lowest risk among the three agencies.
+Unlike the other two agencies, Ginnie Mae does not purchase MBS and thus comes with the lowest risk among the three agencies.

 The lack of regulation meant that banks could get their money right away by selling mortgages immediately after making the loans, but investors in MBS were essentially not protected at all.
 If the borrowers of mortgage loans defaulted, there was no sure way to compensate the investors.

 At the same time, the U.S. federal government was pressuring both government and private lending institutions to extend mortgage financing to higher credit risk borrowers.
 This led to the creation of massive amounts of mortgages with a high risk of default as many borrowers got into mortgages that they could not afford.

 With a steady supply of, and increasing demand for, mortgage-backed securities, Freddie Mac and Fannie Mae aggressively supported the market by issuing more and more MBS that were increasingly low-quality, high-risk investments.
-When mortgage borrowers began to default on their obligations, this led to a domino effect of collapsing MBS that eventually wiped out trillions of dollars from the US economy.
+When mortgage borrowers began to default on their obligations, it led to a domino effect of collapsing MBS that eventually wiped out trillions of dollars from the US economy.
 The effects of the sub-prime mortgage crisis spread to other countries around the globe.